ignorant05/MyBluetoothCar/README.md

 This repository contains the code for controlling an ESP32-based robotic car using the Dabble mobile application via Bluetooth.
 The car has functionalities for motor control and servo-based steering.

+## Pictures

+You can find 5 views phots and an mp4 vid to show you what the result looks like (take it as a reference).

 ## Features

 - Control the car's movement (forward, backward) using the Dabble Gamepad module.